Go to main content

 If you will be staying in Sweden for one year or more, you must register your move to Sweden.
 If you meet the requirements, you will be listed in the Swedish Population Register and assigned a personal identity number.

-Family members from a country outside of the EU
+Family members from a country outside of the EU/EEA

-If you have family who are citizens of a country outside of the EU, they need to apply for a residence permit if you wish to bring them to Sweden.
-In order for your family to be granted residence permits you must be able to show that you can support yourself in Sweden through work, studies or with sufficient means.
+If you, as an EU/EEA citizen, do not meet the requirements for the right of residence, your family will need to apply for a residence permit if you want to bring them to Sweden.
+In order for your family to receive a residence permit, you must be able to show that you can support yourself in Sweden through work, studies or sufficient means.

 Residence permit at the Swedish Migration Agency